-In a letter to the wine merchant Ramann dated 2.5.1816 he ordered "half a bucket of Würzburger and half a bucket of Alsatian, because filling the missing gaps in my wine storage, this time more need than ever" (a bucket was at that time about 60 liters ).
-The year 1811 with the famous one often mentioned in the literature 1811er was (especially in Germany) a very good one vintage, Goethe often raved about the "Eilfer", which he sent by letter to the famous winery Bassermann-Jordan ordered.
-From a banquet in the house of the poet Clemens Brentano (1778-1842) is reported: "From the good Rhine wines he could drink a terrible amount, especially from the penalty" .
-Goethe especially preferred wine; beer he rarely drank because he did not tolerate it.
+In a letter to the wine merchant Ramann dated May 2, 1816, he ordered "half a bucket of Würzburger and half a bucket of Elsasser, because filling in the missing gaps in my wine store is more necessary than ever this time " (one bucket at that time was around 60 liters ).
+The year 1811 with the famous that is often mentioned in literature 1811er was a particularly good one (not only in Germany) vintage, Goethe often raved about the "Eilfer", which he wrote to the famous winery Bassermann-Jordan ordered.
+A banquet in the house of the poet Clemens Brentano (1778-1842) is reported: "He could drink a lot of good Rhine wine, especially the 911" .
+Goethe preferred wine; beer he rarely drank because he couldn't stand it.
 His wife Christiane shared the passion for wine with him.
-In many of his letters and writings are always the themes of wine, wine and wine enjoyment.
-He was also very interested in the art of winemaking and the phenology of the vine and made over it many remaining drawings.
-Goethe was obviously inspired by wine enjoyment for his immortal works.
-In this context, he remarked: "Others are sleeping off their intoxication, with me he is on paper!"
-And in a letter of January 25, 1781, he wrote: "Last night I drank a bottle of champagne and helped literature."
+The subjects of wine, viticulture and wine enjoyment are mentioned again and again in many of his letters and writings.
+He was also very interested in the art of winemaking and the phenology of the vine and made many surviving drawings.
+Goethe was obviously inspired by the enjoyment of wine for his imperishable works.
+In this context he remarked: "Others sleep their intoxication, for me it is on paper!"
+And in a letter dated January 25, 1781 he wrote: "Last night I drank a bottle of champagne and helped up the literature" .

-From Goethe are many verses and Quotes received over the wine and the wine enjoyment.
-On a visit to Lake Zurich, he wrote in his travel diary on June 15, 1775: "Without wine we can never be three hundred on earth.
-Without wine and without women, the devil will bring our bodies ”.
-Another verse reads: "First of all, man learns to drink first, and then much later to eat.
-That's why he should not forget to drink out of gratitude!"
-Goethe was also a connoisseur of wine, as reported by a story at a dinner with Grand Duke Carl August (1757-1828).
-A red wine was served and guests were asked about their origin.
-Only Goethe gave the correct answer: "He is unknown to me, but I believe that it is a Jenenser (from Jena), who has lain for some time in Madeira."
-He also kept a lot of wine culture.
-Opposite to a guest who diluted his wine with water, he unwillingly remarked, "Where did you learn this evil custom?"
+There are many verses by Goethe and Quotes received about the wine and wine enjoyment.
+During a visit to Lake Zurich, he wrote in his travel diary on June 15, 1775: "Without wine, we can never be three hundred on earth.
+Without wine and without women, the devil bring our bodies ”.
+Another verse reads: "Humans learn to drink first, much later only to learn to eat, so they shouldn't forget to drink out of gratitude!"
+Goethe was also a connoisseur of wine, as told by a story at a dinner, to which the Grand Duke Carl August (1757-1828).
+A red wine was served and the guests were asked about the origin.
+Only Goethe gave the correct answer: "I do not know him, but I think it is a Jenenser (from Jena) who has been in a Madeira barrel for a while" .
+He also believed in wine culture.
+Reluctantly to a guest who diluted his wine with water, he remarked: "Where did you learn this bad custom" .